Zaxizuz/RepData_PeerAssessment1/README.md

 ```{r the number of NA,results="hide"}
 na.sum<-sum(is.na(pattern))
 ```
-There are `r na.sum` raws including missing value.
+There are  2304 raws including missing value.

 - Filling in all of the missing values in the dataset